sps1112/sps1112.github.io/README.md

 ## About

-Personal Website to host Portfolio and other personal details.
+Online portfolio website to act as a showcasing platform for personal and professional projects.

-Made with:- Jekyll
+Utilized HTML layouts using Jekyll with custom CSS and JS.

 Hosted via:- Github Pages